 - Give clear and accurate evidence in court

-- Work shifts and weekends
+- Work shifts, nights and weekends (including public holidays)

-You’ll receive training and support throughout your career to help you manage the demands of policing but it’s important to be sure that becoming a police officer is right for you.
+You’ll receive training and support throughout your career to help you manage the demands of policing, but it’s important to be sure that becoming a police officer is right for you.